keptn/tutorials/site/tutorials/keptn-quality-gates-dynatrace-06.md

 In this tutorial we teach you how you can use Keptn Quality Gates to automatically analyze important metrics (SLIs) that Dynatrace captures while your system is under load, e.g: during a load test and compare them against your expected behavior (SLOs).
 This comparison can either be against well defined thresholds, e.g: 200ms response time but can also be a comparison against previous test results, e.g: response time should not get slower than 10% of our previous build.

-The real benefit is visulized in the following animation.
+The real benefit is visualized in the following animation.
 Keptn Quality Gates help you automate the manual task of analyzing or comparing data on dashboards to determine whether a build meets your quality criteria.

 ![](./assets/dynatrace_qualitygates/dynatrace_keptn_sli_automation.gif)